-- 30% of the weight are given to the six assignments; - if your midterm result is better than your result in the final, your midterm counts 30%; otherwise your midterm counts 15%; - the remaining weight (between 40% and 55%) is given to the final.
+- 30% of the weight are given to the five assignments; - if your midterm result is better than your result in the final, your midterm counts 30%; otherwise your midterm counts 15%; - the remaining weight (between 40% and 55%) is given to the final exam. - As with every course at McMaster, every student will have the opportunity to evaluate the effectiveness of this course.
+The feedback that is received from the course evaluation is very valuable to the CS/SE GA3 teaching staff, and so we are providing a course evaluation bonus to each student based on the level of class participation in the course evaluation according to the following table: